 What is Roman Rush?

 Roman Rush is a weekend getaway that gathers students together to enjoy outdoor activities, meeting new people and building memories for a lifetime!
-Here's a taste of what it was like last year:

 The height of the fun was in the mid morning though, when the everyone got to try out the quadraline, a pole reaching over the 30 feet which the students where instructed to climb up and then jump off with the goal of hitting a target.
 As students lined up to get their safety equipment and strap into the ropes for the jump, anxious chatter and bursts of laughter animated the air.
 There was a real sense of accomplishment at the bottom of the quadraline, as students unharnessed and rejoined the others who had been down the line before them; everyone had a story to tell.